swesterfeld/liquidsfz/README.md

 API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.1.0

+## COMPILING

+To compile liquidsfz, use the usual

+    ./configure
+    make
+    make install

+You need the packages (on Debian/Ubuntu):

+* libjack-jackd2-dev
+* libsndfile1-dev

+If you are building from git, you also need the package (for autogen.sh to work):

+* autoconf-archive

 ## TESTING

 Right now, liquidsfz is only available as command line program.
 You can use it